History of AVCon

 The principal sponsor this year was Adelaide ISP Internode.
 Other sponsors include Adelaide Convention Centre, South Australian Chinese Weekly newspaper, Shin Tokyo, Pulp Fiction Comics, Gametraders and a special Crunchyroll sponsorship where AVCon got a small cut of all Crunchyroll sign-ups using AVCon’s own special link.

-To help promote AVCon and show more behind-the-scenes action that goes into running a big festival, AVCon TV is started and can be seen.
+To help promote AVCon and show more behind-the-scenes action that goes into running a big festival, videos by the name of AVCon TV are produced from the AVCon office and can still be found on the AVCon Youtube channel.

 In the video game space, the retro gaming website Retrospekt debuted its retro game museum.

-On Saturday night, AVCon hosts its famous Quiz Night but also hosts the anime dance party Neko Nation alongside it for those who prefer a dance to anime trivia.
+On Saturday night, AVCon hosts its famous Quiz Night but also hosts the anime dance party Neko Nation alongside it for those who prefer to dance the night away rather than anime trivia.

 AVCon takes a step up with its guests in 2012 with famous international voice actors Cassandra Lee (voice of Kyubey in Madoka Magica and eventually Morgana in Persona 5) and Crispin Freeman (voice of Alucard in Hellsing, Itachi Uchiha in Naruto and Kyon in Haruhi Suzumiya).